 One mistake leaders make is that they feel they need to be the only accountable person.
 This isn’t always true.
 There are a few signs that show you could benefit from improving accountability in your team.

-1. Improve accountability when you don’t know the details
+1. Improve accountability when you don’t know all the details

-If you are a leader who doesn’t know the technical details of the work, that isn’t always a problem.
+If you are a leader who doesn’t know the technical details of your team’s work, that isn’t always a problem.
 Some of the best leaders can remove themselves from the details and be more strategic.

 2. Improve accountability when too many people are involved